 Academic Advising, Biddle House

-Academic Advising coordinates a variety of resources and academic support services for Dickinson students such as: Faculty Advisors, Class Deans, the Director of Learning Skills of Disability Services, and Peer Academic Advisors.
+Academic Advising coordinates a variety of resources and academic support services for Dickinson students such as: Faculty Advisors, College Deans, Access and Disability Services (ADS), Strategies, Organization, & Achievement Resources (SOAR), and Peer Academic Advisors.
 Students who are seeking a peer tutor, or one of the many workshops or one-to-one instructional meetings with a learning specialist to discuss various skills and strategies for academic success should contact Academic Advising.

 Ask a Librarian for Help, Library